-One of the best sources of information about vaccines and immunization is the Vaccines & Immunization page on the Centers for Disease Control website.
+One of the best sources of information about vaccines and immunization is the Vaccines & Immunization page on the CDC website.
 Here are some points to keep in mind:

-- Being vaccinated doesn’t necessarily mean your body will develop full immunity to the disease targeted by the vaccine but it certainly increases the likelihood that you will survive the disease.
+- Being vaccinated doesn’t always mean your body will develop full immunity to the disease targeted by the vaccine.
+It does, however, increase the likelihood that you will survive the disease.

 - Vaccination is important for two reasons.
-One is that it protects the person receiving the vaccine and a second reason is that it helps prevent the spread of disease, particularly amongst our most vulnerable; babies and elderly.
+One is that it protects the person receiving the vaccine, and a second reason is that it helps prevent the spread of disease, particularly among our most vulnerable; babies and the elderly.

 Immunization Schedules and Recommended Vaccinations

 Because immunization schedules vary depending on your age and gender, it’s important to talk with your doctor about recommended vaccinations.
-Our Preventive Care Guidelines are a good place to start; there, you’ll find a list of vaccinations and age recommendations.
+Our Preventive Care Guidelines are a good place to start; you’ll find a list of vaccinations and age recommendations there.

 Medicare and Immunizations

-As a doctor, I know that it’s critically important that patients know what immunizations are recommended for them.
+As a doctor, I know it’s critically important that patients know what immunizations and vaccines they should have.
 Medicare members also need to know which ones are paid for by Medicare.
 The way Medicare covers them depends on which vaccines you need, so it’s very important that you look at your Summary of Benefits.